 It’s important to take into account the shape of your room before you try to calculate the room measurement.
 A simple square room will have a different measuring process to an L-shaped room.
 The usual process is to establish which are the widest and the longest parts of the room and then measure them in metres, not imperial.
 This should also include any bay windows, alcoves, entrances or exits from the room.
 Remember to measure each side at least twice as a double check to safeguard against any mistakes.
 You’d be surprised how different the figures can be a second time around.

-When you have length and width of the room, multiply them together to give the square meters.
+When you have the length and width of the room, multiply them together to give the square meters.
 For example, if your floor is 3 metres long and 5 metres wide, the area needed to be covered is 15 metres squared.
 If there are more than two areas to measure in the room, such as if your room is L-shaped, then consider it as two rectangles and measure individually.
 Then add the two figures together at the end for the whole squared area.

-It's not just for cutting or miss measurements but also just in case any damage is caused after installation.
+It's not just for cutting or mismeasurements but also in case any damage is caused after installation.
 In the case of real wood flooring there maybe planks that are not to your liking and you may wish not to install these, so do not disregard this step as it will come in handy later down the line.

 Read more: How to Fit Underlay

-Use Our Calculator
+Our Flooring Calculator

 Got any further questions?
 Don’t hesitate to contact us and we will be on hand to assist you with your flooring enquires!